Society for Endocrinology - a world-leading authority on hormones

 To prevent adrenal crisis in all these situations, hydrocortisone needs to be administered and maintained as per above.

 Do not hesitate to give high doses of hydrocortisone to a pregnant woman; hydrocortisone is inactivated in the placenta and does NOT affect the unborn baby.
-However, failure to treat a pregnant woman with adrenal insufficiency can result in death of mother and/or loss of the child.
+However, failure to treat a pregnant woman with adrenal insufficiency can result in the death of the mother and/or loss of the child.

 Children can be given i.v. or i.m. hydrocortisone as follows: